JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 ## [Mutating and allocating functions](@id mutating-and-nonmutating)

-Every function, where this is applicable should provide a mutating and an allocating variant.
+Every function, where this is applicable, should provide a mutating and an allocating variant.
 For example for the exponential map `exp(M, p, X)` returns a _new_ point `q` where the result is computed in.
 On the other hand `exp!(M, q, p, X)` computes the result in place of `q`, where the design of the implementation should keep in mind that also `exp!(M, p, p, X)` should correctly overwrite `p`.